Kenshin9977/video-dl/README.md

 ## Usage

 Launch script/video-dl.bat, enter the URL of a video, select start and end time then close the window when finished or enter another URL.
 The files are downloaded in the downloads/ folder.
-You can skip the start and end time part by changing the value in config/config.ini from true to false.
+You can skip the start and end time part by changing the value in config/config.ini from false to true.
 It's useful if you always want to get the whole video.
 ## Software used

 * [youtube-dl](https://github.com/ytdl-org/youtube-dl)